PrestaShop/prestashop.github.io/news/_posts/releases/2018-11-08-prestashop-1-7-5-0-beta-release.md

 ### Installer

-- During install, if there is a more recent stable version of PrestaShop available, it is possible to download and install the latest instead
+- During install, if there is a more recent stable version of PrestaShop available, it will suggest and allow downloading and installing the latest instead
 - New languages in installer:
   - Hindi
   - Bosnian
-  - Spanish Mexico
+  - Mexican Spanish

 ## The technical side

 ### Symfony migration

-New pages:
+Newly migrated pages:
 - Orders -> Delivery slips
 - Orders -> Invoices
 - Design -> Theme Catalog